Generic coarse geometry of leaves

-Suppose that $\FF$ is differentiable of class $C^2$, let $g$ be a $C^1$ leafwise Riemannian metric on $X$, and let $\Delta$ denote the Laplacian defined by $g$ on the leaves, mapping $C^2$ functions on $X$ to continuous functions.
-A Borel measure $\mu$ on $X$ is called \emph{harmonic} if $\mu(\Delta f)=0$ for all $C^2$ function $f$ on $X$.
-This concept was introduced by Garnett~\cite{Garnett1983}, who proved that they satisfy several relevant properties (see also \cite{Candel2003}, \cite[Chapter~2]{CandelConlon2003-II}).
-For instance, there exists some harmonic probability measure on $X$.
+Harmonic measures were introduced by Garnett~\cite{Garnett1983}, who proved that they satisfy several relevant properties (see also \cite{Candel2003}, \cite[Chapter~2]{CandelConlon2003-II}).
+For instance, if \(X\) is compact, there exists some harmonic probability measure on $X$.
 A harmonic measure on $X$ is called \emph{ergodic} (or \emph{$\FF$-ergodic}) if every $\FF$-saturated set is either of zero measure or of full measure.
 Any $\HH$-invariant measure on $Z$ (a transverse invariant measure of $\FF$) induces a harmonic measure on $X$.
-On the other hand, any harmonic measure $\mu$ on $X$ induces an $\HH$-invariant measure class $[\nu]$ on $Z$ so that the $\FF$-saturated sets of $\mu$-zero measure correspond to $\HH$-saturated sets of $[\nu]$-zero measure, and $[\nu]$ is $\HH$-ergodic if and only $\mu$ is $\FF$-ergodic.
+On the other hand, any harmonic measure $m$ on $X$ induces an $\HH$-invariant measure class $[\nu]$ on $Z$ so that the $\FF$-saturated sets of $m$-zero measure correspond to $\HH$-saturated sets of $[\nu]$-zero measure, and $[\nu]$ is $\HH$-ergodic if and only $\mu$ is $\FF$-ergodic.

+Hamonic measures have good recurrence properties.
+A leaf in a foliated space is called a \emph{wandering leaf} if it is proper and not compact.
+The \emph{wandering set} of a foliated space is the union of all its wandering leaves, and the \emph{nonwandering set} is its complement.
+Both sets are saturated Borel sets.

+A theorem of Garnett~\cite{Garnett1983} states that the wandering set of a foliated space has full measure with respect to any harmonic measure.

+For a foliated space, \(X\), the subset of leaves without holonomy, \(X_0\subset X\), may consist entirely of wandering leaves and thus be of measure zero for any harmonic measure on \(X\) .
+This is for example the case of proper foliations (a well studied class of foliations of codimension one), where the nonwandering set consists of only compact leaves.
+There are also large classes of minimal, foliated spaces where the set \(X_0\) has full measure.
+One such class is when \(X\) arises as a Markov exceptional minimal set of a codimension one foliation \cite{CantwellConlon1988}; for these, there are at most countably many leaves with holonomy, so \(X\sm X_0\) has measure zero (with respect to any quasi-invariant transverse measure class) because its intersection with any foliation chart is a countable set of plaques.

 The following results follow directly from Theorems~\ref{t: coarsely q.i. orbits 2, measure}--\ref{t: asdim orbits, measure}.